St Michael's Church, Aynho

 St Michael's Church is a Grade I listed church in Aynho, Northamptonshire.

 History

-The church has a late medieval tower which was built after the original chancel and nave were destroyed in 1723.
+The church has a late medieval tower.
+The rest of the church was rebuilt after the original chancel and nave were demolished in 1723.
 Edward Wing carried out the rebuilding.

 The church interior is Georgian but with Victorian elements in the grisaille patterned windows and many of the other furnishings.

 The church is home to three other windows.
 Thomas Willement designed the eastern window which depicts three medallion scenes.
 C.E.
 Kempe designed the windows on the southern side which feature Archangel Michael and the dragon and the Annunciation.

 The church has a couple of 18th-century tablets on the sanctuary walls.